Jeremy R. McCullough, P.C., Attorney & Counselor at Law, (435) 627-1260

 The first question to ask is, which state′s exemptions apply?
 If a person has moved within the past two years then the exemptions of another state may apply.
 (That can be both good and bad depending on the other state).
 If you have moved from out of state make sure that your bankruptcy attorney checks to see whether those exemptions apply.
 If your attorney doesn′t you may end up wasting time, taking unnecessary steps or even losing thousands in assets!

-You can keep your home or car even if they are worth more than the exemption amounts - as long as there is not more equity than permitted, and you are willing to continue to make the monthly payments (although it is sometimes possible to lower the amount that must be repaid to keep the property through redemption or cram-down).
+You can keep your home or car even if they are worth more than the exemption amounts - as long as there is not more equity than permitted, and you are willing to continue to make the monthly payments.
+Sometimes it is possible to lower the amount that must be repaid through redemption or cram-down).

 Exemption planning is an important part of an effective bankruptcy.
 Although emergency bankruptcy filings are sometimes necessary, it is often to your advantage to plan several weeks in advance to get the most out of bankruptcy.
 Effective planning can save you thousands!